dhvanikam/Docker/04_Docker StandAlone/README.md

 <img width="1884" alt="firefox" src="https://github.com/dhvanikam/Docker/assets/73573915/b8ae91e8-6a62-46c5-b87b-e7749cb7f5d8">

 So that was it for stand alone mode.

-The major downside of performing tests in a standalone container is low scalability and starting containers separately.
+**The major downside of performing tests in a below execution modes, is low scalability and starting containers separately**.
+* Standalone container
+* Hub and Nodes
+  * Docker networking
+  * Using different machines/VMs

 We can overcome this issue with Docker Compose.